-The evidences so far have shown that the erosion of trust in banks leads to an increase in FinTech adoption in local mortgage markets.
-However, it is possible that borrowers choose to use FinTech lenders due to the differences in pricing strategies between banks and FinTech lenders.
+The evidence so far has shown that the erosion of trust in banks leads to an increase in FinTech adoption in local mortgage markets.
+However, borrowers may choose to use FinTech lenders due to the differences in pricing strategies between banks and FinTech lenders.

 I investigate the effects of the revelation of the Wells Fargo scandal on loan pricing in local mortgage markets, using the Fannie Mae single-family loan dataset.
-I follow the procedure used in Scharfstein and Sunderam (2016) to purge mortgage rate variations due to borrowers' credit risk.
-The mortgage loans from the Fannie Mae single-family loan dataset are sold to the government-sponsored enterprise (GSE) and the GSE charges the lender a guarantee fee to cover the projected borrower default cost.
+I follow the procedure used in Scharfstein and Sunderam (2016)13 to purge mortgage rate variations due to borrowers' credit risk.
+The mortgage loans from the Fannie Mae single-family loan dataset are sold to the government-sponsored enterprise (GSE), which charges the lender a guarantee fee to cover the projected borrower default cost.
 Therefore, the lender who originates the mortgage is not exposed to the borrower's credit risk when the mortgage defaults.
-Since March 2008, the guarantee fee is determined solely by FICO score, LTV, and loan type, according to a Loan Level Price Adjustments (LLPAs) matrix.
-As a result, any interest rate deviation from the guarantee fee reflects the lenders' different overhead costs and strategic price positioning.
-Specifically, I run the following regressions, where $Rate{ijcm}$ is mortgage rate on a loan i from lender j in MSA c in month m, and $X{im}$ is a series of FICO and LTV dummy variables that captures the variation in LLPAs matrix.
-I restrict the sample to 30-year, full amortizing, full documentation, single-family, and conventional fixed rate mortgage with FICO scores above 660 to achieve maximal comparability.
+Since March 2008, the guarantee fee has been determined solely by the FICO score, LTV, and loan type, according to a Loan Level Price Adjustments (LLPAs) matrix.
+Consequently, any interest rate deviation from the guarantee fee reflects the lenders' different overhead costs and strategic price positioning.
+Specifically, I run the following regression:

+$$Rate{ijcm} = \alpha_m + \beta_m X{im} + \eta{icm} \tag{3}$$ where $Rate{ijcm}$ is the mortgage rate on a loan i from lender j in MSA c in month m, and X{im} is a series of FICO and LTV dummy variables that capture the variation in LLPAs matrix.
+To achieve maximal comparability, I restrict the sample to 30-year, full amortization, full documentation, single-family, and conventional fixed rate mortgage with FICO scores above 660.